-Mother Accused Of Shooting And Killing Her Two Adult, Teen Children At Beaver County Home
+Mother Accused Of Shooting And Killing 16 And 22 Year Old Children At Beaver County Home

 By: KDKA-TV News Staff

 AMBRIDGE, Pa.
-(KDKA) — A mother is charged with shooting and killing her two children inside their home in Beaver County.READ MORE: Pittsburgh Public Schools Reveals Plan For Return To In-Person Learning
+(KDKA) — A mother is charged with shooting and killing her two children inside their home in Beaver County.READ MORE: Gateway Education Association Votes To Authorize A Strike

 Beaver County District Attorney David Lozier identified the suspect as 48-year-old Krisinda Bright.
 She is charged with two counts of criminal homicide.
 Bright is currently in the Beaver County Jail.